E-cigarettes: Facts, stats and regulations

-- Marketing materials for e-cigarettes cannot make claims that the product exposes users to fewer toxins or reduces harm unless the FDA grants an order allowing such claims.
+- Marketing materials of e-cigarettes cannot make claims that their product exposes users to fewer toxins or reduces harm unless the FDA grants an order allowing such claims.

-- E-cigarette products with misleading labeling or advertising can be considered misbranded under the Tobacco Control Act.
-This includes e-cigarette marketing that imitates food or beverages.
+- E-cigarette products whose labeling or advertising is misleading can be considered to be misbranded under the Tobacco Control Act.
+This includes e-cigarette marketing that imitates food or beverages, as mentioned above.

 - States have the ability to regulate the time, place and manner of tobacco marketing, including e-cigarettes.
-For example, California and Delaware prohibit websites and online and mobile applications directed at minors from marketing or advertising e-cigarettes.
-California also prohibits ads for tobacco products, including e-cigarettes, on any outdoor billboard located within 1,000 feet of a school or public playground.
+For example, Colorado prohibits retailers from advertising e-cigarettes in a manner that is visible from outside the retail location, Delaware prohibits web sites and online and mobile applications directed at minors from marketing or advertising e-cigarettes, and New York prohibits advertisements for e-cigarettes from display in store fronts, exterior windows and doors of stores within 1,500 feet of a school (500 feet for New York City).

 - There is no federal excise tax on e-cigarettes.

 - States have the authority to tax e-cigarettes.
-Eight states and Washington, D.C., have imposed a tax on e-cigarettes.
+Nineteen states and the District of Columbia have imposed a tax on e-cigarettes.

 YOUTH ACCESS AND MINIMUM AGE OF SALE

-- The FDA deeming regulation established a federal minimum age of 18 for the sale of all tobacco products, including e-cigarettes.
+- In December 2019, the U.S. adopted a law raising the federal minimum age of sale for all tobacco products to 21 years old, effective immediately.
 Retailers must check photo IDs of everyone under age 27 who attempts to purchase tobacco products, including e-cigarettes.

-- Free samples of e-cigarettes and their components are prohibited, as of Aug.
-8, 2016.55
+- Free samples of e-cigarettes and their components are also prohibited as of Aug.
+8, 2016.

 - The Tobacco Control Act required the FDA to issue regulations to establish age verification requirements for the internet and other non-face-to-face purchases of any tobacco products.
 However, the FDA has yet to implement this set of regulations.